SpongeBob SquarePants: Twentieth anniversary

 On February 11, 2019, Nickelodeon announced it would recognize the twentieth anniversary of SpongeBob SquarePants with a series of celebrations known as the "Best Year Ever".
 In honor of the anniversary, Pantone created color shades known as "SpongeBob SquarePants Yellow" and "Patrick Star Pink" to be used by Nickelodeon's licensing partners.
-Romero Britto, Jon Burgerman, and the Filipino art collective Secret Fresh were commissioned by Nickelodeon to create art pieces devoted to SpongeBob SquarePants.
+Romero Britto, Jon Burgerman, and the Filipino art collective Secret Fresh were commissioned by Nickelodeon to create SpongeBob SquarePants-themed art pieces.
 Some of these pieces were to be adapted into commercial products.
 On February 12, in conjunction with Nickelodeon's announcement of the "Best Year Ever", Cynthia Rowley presented a SpongeBob SquarePants-themed wetsuit during New York Fashion Week.
 A month later, Marlou Breuls presented the SpongeBob SquarePants-themed "Icon Collection" during Amsterdam Fashion Week.
 That summer, Nike, in collaboration with Kyrie Irving, released a SpongeBob SquarePants series of shoes, accessories, and apparel.
 In July, for the first time ever, SpongeBob SquarePants became the theme of a cosmetics line, which was released as a limited time offering by HipDot Studios.
-The "Best Year Ever" also introduced an official SpongeBob SquarePants YouTube channel and a new mobile game based on the series, along with new toy lines.
+The "Best Year Ever" also included the launch of an official SpongeBob SquarePants YouTube channel and a new mobile game based on the series, along with new toy lines.

 The "Best Year Ever" formally began on July 12, 2019, with the premiere of the one-hour, live-action/animated TV special SpongeBob's Big Birthday Blowout.
-It continued that month at San Diego Comic Con, with two panels, a booth, and various activities devoted to the series.
+It continued that month at San Diego Comic-Con, with two panels, a booth, and various activities devoted to the series.
 The "Best Year Ever" was recognized on Amazon Prime Day with an exclusive early release of SpongeBob SquarePants: The Best 200 Episodes Ever!, a 30-disc DVD compilation of two box sets, SpongeBob SquarePants: The First 100 Episodes and SpongeBob SquarePants: The Next 100 Episodes.
 The collections received a standard nationwide release on August 27.
-The "Best Year Ever" continued into 2020 culminating with the August 14 release of The SpongeBob Movie: Sponge on the Run.
+The "Best Year Ever" continued into 2020 and culminated with the August 14 release of The SpongeBob Movie: Sponge on the Run.

+Twenty-fifth anniversary

+On May 22, 2024, Nickelodeon announced it would celebrate the twenty-fifth anniversary of SpongeBob SquarePants with a worldwide event known as "SpongeBob 25".

+"SpongeBob 25" formally began on July 13, 2024, with the 2024 Kids' Choice Awards hosted by SpongeBob SquarePants and Patrick Star.
+The following week, Nickelodeon released a series of SpongeBob SquarePants episodes with Easter eggs and nods to previous episodes of the series.

+A collaboration with Wendy's called the Krabby Patty Kollab began on October 8, 2024, in which and several local restaurants collaborated to create their own interpretations of real-life Krabby Patties.

+A one-hour television special, Kreepaway Kamp, premiered on October 10, 2024 on Nickelodeon and Paramount+.

+SpongeBob SquarePants: The Best 300 Episodes Ever, a 44-disc DVD compilation of three box sets, SpongeBob SquarePants: The First 100 Episodes, SpongeBob SquarePants: The Next 100 Episodes and SpongeBob SquarePants: Another 100 Episodes, we're released on October 15, 2024.